KosinskiLab/AlphaPulldown/mmseqs2_manual.md

 # option 2: run mmseqs2 locally.

 AlphaPulldown does **NOT** provide interface or codes that will run mmseqs2 locally.
 Neither will it install mmseqs or any other programme required.
 The user has to install mmseqs, colabfold databases, colab_search and other required dependencies and run msa alignments first.
-An example guide can be found on [Colabfold github](https://github.com/sokrypton/ColabFold)
+An example guide can be found on [Colabfold github](https://github.com/sokrypton/ColabFold).

-Suppose you have run mmseqs locally successfully using ```colab_search``` programme, for each protein of your interest, it will generate an a3m file Thus, your output_dir should look like this:
+Suppose you have run mmseqs locally successfully using ```colab_search``` programme, for each protein of your interest, it will generate an a3m file.
+Thus, your output_dir should look like this:

 ```